Header menu logo Deedle

 Joining data frames

-When we store data in data frames, we do not need to use tuples to represent combined values.
-Instead, we can simply use data frame with multiple columns.
-To see how this works, let's first create three data frames containing the three series from the previous section:
+When we store data in data frames, we can simply use a data frame with multiple columns instead of series of tuples.
+Let's first create three data frames:

 // Contains value for each hour